eurostat/eubd2025_docs/_sources/README.md

-# Documentation of the 2025 EU Big Data hackathon infrastructure
+# 2025 EU Big Data hackathon infrastructure

 The 2025 EU Big Data hackathon IT infrastructure has 2 main parts: